 Upgrading data from Magento to Magento 2 might sound stressful and seem to have plenty of work to do, but as an E-commerce company, the fear can sometimes make us lose the opportunity to explore a success path like Magento 2.

-Below are certain grounds supporting the notion that Magento 2 migration can boost B2B companies.
+Below are certain grounds supporting the notion that Magento 2 migration can boost your business performance for SMBs.
 Let’s check out!

 In 2017, at a Meet Magento conference in Prague, solid confirmation of the exact end-of-life date for Magento 1 was made.
 In this event, It was said that after 10 glorious years, Magento 1 would no longer be supported since Saturday 17th November 2018.

 Magento 1 was very flexible, yet it misses key features like performance optimization, mobile responsiveness, and fast loading.
 That is the reason why third-party service providers have to build all components.

 Many issues have been tackled in Magento 2: